How Do You buy Grassfed Lamb Directly from Nature Gully Farm?

 Am I getting a Lamb or a Mutton? and Does it Matter?

-In Canada, however, what is labelled as "Lamb" at the store is not likely under one year old, as there is no testing process in force, and no enforcement of this distinction.
+Lamb is less than a year old, or should be.
+If it isn't, then its Mutton.
+Lamb is more tender, has a milder flavor, and is often preferred.
+If you purchase your lamb in a grocery store, chances are good that you are buying Mutton labelled as lamb.
+There is no testing process in force, and no enforcement of this distinction.
 To be sure, you would be better off sourcing your lamb locally, but we are biased of course!

 What am I paying for on a Weight Basis?

-Usually, the lamb cuts amount to less than half of the weight of the live lamb.
-You may expect your whole lamb to amount to between 35 and 45 pounds.
+You pay for the packaged meat, the end product, which is a combination of meat and bone.
+Usually, the lamb cuts amount to less than half of the weight of the live lamb, which depends when you order.
+You may expect your whole lamb to amount to between 25 and 40 pounds.
 Bones are left in for added flavor, except for stew meat which is boneless.

 Back to blog